 The FDA is exploring whether there is any evidence of potential elevated cardiovascular risk possibly related to mu-opioid antagonists and naloxegol is a mu-opioid antagonist.
 AstraZeneca completed a 52-week, long-term controlled safety trial of naloxegol as part of the Phase 3 naloxegol development program.
-The FDA has not yet reviewed the data package for naloxegol.
-The FDA's general safety concern is based on data from other mu-opioid antagonist programs that may indicate increased cardiovascular risk associated with opioid withdrawal or the antagonism of the delta subtype of the opioid receptor for which the FDA has not yet made a causal connection between these mechanisms and elevated cardiovascular risk.
-In interactions with the FDA, the FDA staff has indicated that a final determination as to whether a pre-approval cardiovascular study will be required for naloxegol will be a post-submission NDA review decision.
-However, the FDA staff has also indicated that, prior to reviewing the naloxegol NDA, its current position is that a pre-approval cardiovascular study will be required.
-Subsequently, on June 11, 2013, Salix Pharmaceuticals, Ltd. and Progenics Pharmaceuticals, Inc. announced that the FDA was convening and seeking input from an Advisory Committee for Salix's Supplemental New Drug Application (sNDA) for RELISTOR® (methylnaltrexone bromide) Subcutaneous Injection, for opioid-induced constipation (OIC) in patients with chronic pain.
-In addition to addressing specific matters regarding Salix's sNDA, the FDA also indicated that one of the purposes of convening the Advisory Committee is that the "FDA needs to provide consistent advice regarding the need for Major Adverse Cardiovascular Event (MACE) studies to applicants developing drug products in this class for this indication.
+The FDA's general safety concern is based on data from other mu-opioid antagonist programs that may indicate increased cardiovascular risk associated with opioid withdrawal or the antagonism of the delta subtype of the opioid receptor, for which the FDA has not yet made a causal connection between these mechanisms and elevated cardiovascular risk.
+On October 1, 2013, Salix Pharmaceuticals, Ltd. announced that the FDA plans to convene an Advisory Committee on March 10-11, 2014 to consider Salix's supplemental NDA (sNDA) for RELISTOR® (methylnaltrexone bromide) Subcutaneous Injection, for OIC.
+Prior to this announcement, on June 11, 2013, Salix announced that one of the other purposes of convening the Advisory Committee is that the "FDA needs to provide consistent advice regarding the need for Major Adverse Cardiovascular Event (MACE) studies to applicants developing drug products in this class for this indication.
 For this reason, a broader discussion of the potential for cardiovascular events across the drug class is necessary."
 Because naloxegol is also a mu-opioid antagonist, the outcome of the review by this Advisory Committee could have an important impact on the naloxegol program.
-We do not currently know when the Advisory Committee meeting will be scheduled.

 A cardiovascular study for naloxegol, if it were ultimately required by the FDA, may or may not be clinically or financially feasible.
 The FDA has significant discretion over regulatory approval requirements and those requirements are very uncertain and difficult to predict.